Stefouch/sebedius-yearzero-discord-bot/README.md

 * `setconf prefix [value]` – Changes the bot's prefix to a new value (can be '?' or '>' or anything else).
 * `setconf game [name]` – Changes the default game used (for dice skins and critical tables).
 Options are: `myz`, `fbl`, `tales`, `coriolis`, `alien`, `vaesen`.
+* `setconf lang [language code]` – Changes the default language (for translations).
+There are no options currently (it's implemented for future updates).

 ## Examples